How to Stay Productive While Working from Home

 Reposted from the Lifesize Blog.
 Click here to see the source post.

 Organizations around the world have rolled out mandatory work-from-home policies for their entire workforce amid the spread of COVID-19.
 Not surprisingly, this sudden shift in where and how we work, collaborate and communicate has been challenging for many employees.
-Some are working from home for the first time, which means figuring out how to stay focused and productive in a distracting new work environment.
+Some are working from home for the first time.
+Which means figuring out how to stay focused and productive in a distracting new work environment.
 Even employees with past work-from-home experience are faced with new challenges in light of the coronavirus pandemic.
-With shelter-in-place orders and school closures, millions of working parents are juggling taking care of their kids while also working alongside their spouses, partners or significant others.
+With shelter-in-place orders and school closures.
+Millions of working parents are juggling taking care of their kids while also working alongside their spouses, partners or significant others.

 Fortunately, there are ways to successfully work from home and avoid going stir-crazy during this time of uncertainty.
-From setting up a dedicated workspace to effectively communicating with your coworkers, this blog provides helpful tips for staying productive and delivering results while working from home.
+From setting up a dedicated workspace to effectively communicating with your coworkers.
+This blog provides helpful tips for staying productive and delivering results while working from home.

 12 Tips to Being Productive at Home